wso2/docs-is/en/docs/setup/changing-to-mysql.md

   3. Navigate to the
         `               <IS_HOME>/repository/conf/deployment.toml              `
         file.
-  4. Disable the `               defaultAutoCommit              ` property
+  4. Disable the `               defaultAutoCommit              `
         by defining it as `false`.
   5. Add the `                commitOnReturn               `
         property and set it to true.